 Please call the parish staff during office hours.
-You may speak either with Donna Wicker or Fr.
-Matthew Krempel.

 Our two wonderful teachers of RCIA, John and Mimi Timko have presented and developed a tremendous program for RCIA.
 Unfortunately, after this year's celebration of the Paschal Feast of the Lord's Resurrection, they will be retiring from this parish apostolate.
 Otherwise, we would refer you directly to them.